capport-wg/7710bis/README.md

    without application/capport+json listed explicitly anywhere within an Accept header vis.
 [RFC7231] section 5.3).
 In so doing, the captive portal SHOULD redirect the client to the value associated with the "user-portal-url" API key.
+When performing such content negotiation ([RFC7231] Section 3.4), implementors of captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them explicitly uncacheable (for example, using Cache-Control: no-store [RFC7234] Section 5.2.2.3).

    The URI SHOULD NOT contain an IP address literal.
+Exceptions to this might include networks with only one operational IP address family where DNS is either not available or not fully functional until the captive portal has been satisfied.

-   Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose (see Section 4.1).
-Clients observing the URI value "urn:ietf:params:capport-unrestricted" MAY forego time-consuming forms of captive portal detection.
+   Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose.
+Clients observing the URI value "urn:ietf:params:capport:unrestricted" MAY forego time-consuming forms of captive portal detection.

 2.1.
 IPv4 DHCP Option